AmirahTech/Bank-Customer-Retention-Churn-Analysis/README.md

 │   ├── customer_churn_overview.png
 │   └── retention_priorities.png
 │
+├── README.md
-└── README.md
+└── LICENSE
 ```

 ---

-## ⭐ Skills Demonstrated

-`Business Analysis` `Customer Segmentation` `Microsoft Excel` `SQL` `Power BI` `DAX` `Exploratory Data Analysis` `Data Validation` `Data Visualization` `Dashboard Design` `Business Intelligence` `Analytical Thinking` `Stakeholder Communication` `Data Storytelling`
+# 📚 Key Takeaways

+This project demonstrates an end-to-end analytical workflow that progresses from **raw customer data** to **business-focused retention recommendations**.

+Key analytical lessons include:

+- High churn percentages should always be interpreted alongside customer population.
+- Multi-dimensional segmentation reveals patterns that single-variable analysis can hide.
+- Customer characteristics may interact differently across markets.
+- Observed churn patterns should be treated as associations rather than causal conclusions.
+- Effective dashboards communicate business priorities rather than simply displaying metrics.

 ---

-## 📚 Key Takeaways

-This project reinforced that **the highest percentage is not automatically the highest business priority**.
-Customer population, exposure and the reliability of each segment must be considered alongside churn rate.

-The analysis began with individual characteristics in Excel, progressed into multi-dimensional segmentation in SQL, and concluded with a Power BI dashboard designed around a business decision: **where should retention attention be focused?**
+# ✅ Conclusion

+This project showcases an end-to-end **Business Intelligence and Customer Analytics** workflow using **Excel, SQL and Power BI** to transform raw customer data into actionable retention insights.

-Most importantly, the project demonstrates the ability to move from **data → pattern → deeper investigation → customer segment → business priority**, while recognising the difference between an observed association and a causal explanation.
+Starting with exploratory analysis, progressing through SQL-based customer segmentation, and culminating in a two-page interactive Power BI dashboard, the project demonstrates the ability to move from **data validation → analysis → segmentation → stakeholder reporting**.

+Rather than identifying only where churn exists, the analysis highlights **which customer segments combine elevated churn rates with meaningful customer populations**, providing a practical framework for prioritising future retention investigation.

+This portfolio project demonstrates core skills expected in **Data Analyst** and **Business Intelligence Analyst** graduate roles, including data cleaning, SQL analysis, DAX development, dashboard design, customer segmentation and business-focused data storytelling.